JTGibbons1993/ios-swift-3/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

-This repository contains resources for Beginning iOS and Udacity's Learning Swift course.
+This repository contains many files dedicated to learning different elements of iOS app building.

 ## Overview

-Beginning iOS covers a broad range of topics mainly in the form of Xcode playgrounds.
-The playgrounds are grouped by their related project and include examples and problems for you to try.
+Beginning iOS covers a broad range of topics mainly in the form of Xcode playgrounds and projects

 ## Setup

 Most projects and playgrounds contained in this repository should run without any additional setup.
-There are a few playgrounds, however, where small fixes must be made before they will successfully run.
-In those cases, consult the classroom or comments left in the code to resolve.

-## Maintainers

-@jarrodparkes